ppy/osu-wiki/news/2025/2025-09-12-the-state-of-ranked-results.md

 ---
 layout: post
-title: "The State of Ranked: Results"
+title: "The State of Ranked: Survey Results"
 date: 2025-09-12 12:00:00 +0000
 ---